huggingface/blog/inference-pro.md

 ## Subscribe to PRO

-to get access to Inference for PROs

-Are your looking for a model not available in Inference for PROs.
-Please use this discussion: xxx

-Hugging Face is and will always be an open community of people, please share your findings with the community and …
+You can sign up today for a PRO subscription [here](https://huggingface.co/subscribe/pro).
+Benefit from higher rate limits, custom accelerated endpoints for the latest models, and early access to features.
+If you've built some exciting projects with the Inference API or are looking for a model not available in Inference for PROs, please [use this discussion](https://huggingface.co/spaces/huggingface/HuggingDiscussions/discussions/13).

+## FAQ

+**Does this affect the free Inference API?**

+No. We still expose thousands of models through free APIs that allow people to prototype and explore model capabilities quickly.

+**Can I use my own models with PRO Inference API?**

+The free Inference API already supports a wide range of small and medium models from a variety of libraries (such as diffusers, transformers, and sentence transformers).
+If you have a custom model or custom inference logic, we recommend using [Inference Endpoints](https://ui.endpoints.huggingface.co/catalog).